Recommended Drumming Equipment

 If you don’t have a drum kit just yet, I recommend purchasing a drum practice pad that can be used in between lessons.
 Vic Frith Practice Pads are well made and built to last.
 The PAD12 is a good choice.

 I teach from the Rockschool Drum Grading books.
 In the introduction email I recommended the best grade to aim towards for your drum lessons.
-From Grade 1 onwards the Rockschool Hot Rock books are available.
-These can be purchased to supplement the main grading book and include some of the worlds best rock songs to learn from.
-Let me know if you’d like further information about the Hot Rock books.
 For all publications I recommend the paper version.
 Here is a list of the individual publications at the Rockschool Shop.

 To accompany the drum grading book I also request that students purchase a blank drum manuscript book.
 Hal Leonard Online produce good quality manuscript books at reasonable prices.
 Here is the direct link for purchasing on Amazon.